Data Contract CLI

 DataContract.import_from_source(format = "spark", source = "users", dataframe = df_user, description = "description")

-If no tables are given, _all_ available tables of the source will be imported.
-Likewise, if no schema is given, _all_ schemas are imported.
+You may give the --table or --schema parameter to enumerate the tables or schemas that should be imported.
+If no tables are given, all available tables of the source will be imported.
+Likewise, if no schema is given, all schemas are imported.

 Examples: